-Every year, millions of gardeners wage a war against an army of leafy intruders.
-Seemingly overnight, they’ll appear in flowerbeds, pop out of pots, and lodge themselves in patio and driveway cracks.
+Every year, millions of gardeners wage war against an army of leafy intruders.
+Apparently overnight, they’ll appear in flowerbeds, pop out of pots, and lodge themselves into cracks in patios and driveways.

 The strategies devised to combat weeds are many and various.
-Synthetic and organic weed killers, hoes, membranes, and even the introduction of beneficial – it’s all been tried.
-Many of them work.
-Some better than others.
+Synthetic and organic weed killers, hoes, membranes, and even just good old hot water – it’s all been tried.
+Some work reasonably well, while others are a complete waste of time.

 But certain things don’t change.
 When it comes to getting rid of unwanted plants, nothing’s more effective than getting down on your hands and knees and pulling the damn things out.

 In this article, I’m going look at some of the best manual weeders on the market.
-I’ll also offer some general buying advice, along with tips for choosing from the array of different models available.
+I’ll also offer a little general buying advice along with tips for choosing from the array of different models available.
 Let’s dig in.

 Best Weeders: Quick Guide